Game System Design Platform (GSDP)

 Not a promise of certainty.

-Games are discovered through prototyping and playtesting.
-Living GDD exists to
+Games are discovered through prototyping and playtests.
+Living GDD evolves alongside that discovery.

 Not a replacement for conversation.